johnnyawesome/Chess.comEmojis/README.md

 ![chesscomemojislistadded](https://user-images.githubusercontent.com/35241451/35694397-8784e410-0781-11e8-96f9-e8dfce4bf45c.jpg)

-Just select one, and  **HIT SPACE after inserting it**.
+Just select one, and  **HIT SPACE in the textarea after inserting it**.
 Then hit Enter and it will post.
 I don't know why it needs the space, maybe an Event Listener somewhere waiting for keystrokes.

+##How to use

+##Additional Resources

+Here's a complete List of [ALL UNICODE EMOJIYS](http://unicode.org/emoji/charts/emoji-style.txt) so you can edit the script to your liking.